Broughton Hall Catholic High School - Curriculum / English

 D. Jones - Head of Department

-T. Kelly - Assistant Head of Department/KS4 Coordinator
+J. Harkin - Assistant Head of Department

 C. McIlroy - English Teacher